MOAKIEE/ME-Placement-Tool/README.md

 - **[Ars Nouveau](https://github.com/baileyholl/Ars-Nouveau)** - Radial menu rendering implementation.
 The radial menu in this mod is inspired by and adapted from Ars Nouveau's GUI code.

-- **[Building Gadgets](https://github.com/Direwolf20-MC/BuildingGadgets2)** - Multi-block placement concepts and undo system design inspiration.
+- **[Construction Wand](https://github.com/Theta-Dev/ConstructionWand)** - Multi-block placement concepts and undo system design inspiration.

 Special thanks to these projects for making their code available under open source licenses.